 c.
-Five-Year Plan Impact - The proposed Five-Year Plan includes the addition of two positions in FY27 to continue implementation of the CESMP, specifically a Sustainability Communications Outreach Manager and a Green Fleet & Mobility Manager.
-The following table details the staffing in the proposed Five-Year Plan.
+Five-Year Plan Impact - The FY26-30 Five-Year Plan includes the addition of two positions in FY27 to continue implementation of the CESMP, specifically a Sustainability Communications Outreach Manager and a Green Fleet & Mobility Manager.
+The following table details the staffing in the adopted Five-Year Plan.